 "You say you love me, but are you willing to give up misogyny for me?"

-A few years ago, my then-partner and I were working out at the gym together when another frequent gym goer, a man in his mid sixties, changed the trajectory of our relationship.
+This blog begins with a story about me and an ex-partner of mine and how a man in his mid sixties, changed the trajectory of our relationship.
+We were at the gym.
 I was about half way through my workout, with my partner working out next to me while chatting with a male personal trainer in his twenties near by.
 My partner and I were both facing the mirror - he was doing biceps curls while I did some loaded squats a few feet away.
-The older man walked behind us, and from my view in the mirror I saw his eyes fixated on my.. ehem… rear, with lust, objectification and unchecked dominance in his eyes.
+An older man, a frequent gym goer we crossed paths with from time to time, walked behind us, and from my view in the mirror I saw his eyes fixated on my.. ehem… rear, with lust, objectification and unchecked dominance in his eyes.

 He gave a bro-nod to my partner, and said above the booming sounds of bad rock music, “She looks good, man!”
 I heard mutters of “yup” and “lucky man” and “you know it” amongst the puffed-out-chest-chuckles exchanged between the three men near me.
 I stood there in shock, reduced to a piece of meat, bile churned in my gut, rising up my throat, threatening to spill unbelievable anger against the misogyny on the gym floor.